What is Cornelia de Lange syndrome?

 Children with Cornelia de Lange syndrome can have the following physical features, although physical signs vary from child to child:

-- delayed growth and small stature
+- low birth weight, delayed growth and small stature

 - limb defects, mainly of the arms and hands, including missing fingers or parts of limbs